Efficiency Studies of Fast Neutron Tracking using MCNP: Results and Discussion

-Figure~\ref{fig:AB_distribution} shows most scattering events can be detected by the 10 cm Si cube.
-Top of Fig.~\ref{fig:AC_AB} shows the mean distance of $\overline{\text{AC}}$ and $\overline{\text{AB}}$ in a silicon cube are about 4 to 6 cm and 2 to 3 cm respectively, which is a reasonable value considering a (10cm)$^3$ cube.
-The scattering scale in a Si target is consistent within 10 cm, which is about the size of silicon pixel detectors that we can construct.
-Bottom of Fig.~\ref{fig:AC_AB} shows the mean distance of $\overline{\text{AC}}$ and $\overline{\text{AB}}$ in a $^4$He cube in different states, including liquid, gas of 50 bar and gas of 10 bar.
+Figure~\ref{fig:AB_distribution} shows that most scattering events can be detected by the 10 cm Si cube.
+Figure~\ref{fig:AC_AB}(a) shows that the mean distances of $\overline{\text{AC}}$ and $\overline{\text{AB}}$ in a silicon cube are about 4 to 6 cm and 2 to 3 cm, respectively, which is a reasonable value considering a 10 cm$^3$ cube.
+The scattering scale in a Si target is consistent within 10 cm, which is about the size of the silicon pixel detectors that we can construct.
+Figure~\ref{fig:AC_AB}(b) shows the mean distance of $\overline{\text{AC}}$ and $\overline{\text{AB}}$ in a $^4$He cube in different states, including liquid, gas of 50 bar, and gas of \mbox{10 bar}.
 The scattering scale in a He target is consistent within 1 m, which is about the size of common liquid helium Dewars.

 Figure~\ref{fig:TimeAB_distribution} shows the distribution of the time $\tau_1$.
 Figure~\ref{fig:TimeAB} shows the average time $\tau_{1}$.
-The time between the vertex A and B depends on the neutron velocity and the distance between A and B. Since the distance is roughly a constant as shown in Fig.~\ref{fig:AC_AB}, the time is roughly linearly dependent on the beam energy in the log scale.
-In order to measure $\tau_1$, it is necessary to have at least the time resolution about $10^{-10}$ s for the silicon target and $10^{-9}$ s for the helium target.
+The time between the vertex A and B depends on the neutron velocity and the distance between A and B. Since the distance is roughly a constant, as shown in Figure~\ref{fig:AC_AB}, the time is roughly linearly dependent on the beam energy in the log scale.
+In order to measure $\tau_1$, it is necessary to have at least a time resolution of about $10^{-10}$ s for the silicon target and \mbox{$10^{-9}$ s} for the helium target.

-Figure~\ref{fig:Q1Q2_ionerg} shows the ion energy with the momentum $\vec{Q}_1$ and $\vec{Q}_2$, which is equal to the neutron deposit energy.
+Figure~\ref{fig:Q1Q2_ionerg_distribution} shows the distribution of the ion energy with the momentum $\vec{Q}_1$ and $\vec{Q}_2$.
+Figure~\ref{fig:Q1Q2_ionerg} shows the average ion energy with the momentum $\vec{Q}_1$ and $\vec{Q}_2$, which is equal to the neutron deposit energy.
 Neutrons can deposit more energy in the elastic scattering in the $^4$He target than the silicon target because of the lighter mass of $^4$He.
 The deposit energy scale due to the elastic scattering is about 0.2 MeV and below in the silicon target and about 10 MeV and below in the $^4$He target.
-Higher deposited energy can induce nuclear reactions other than the elastic scattering, e.g., inelastic scattering or fission.
+Higher deposited energy can induce nuclear reactions other than the elastic scattering, e.g., inelastic scattering.